Tuesday, September 2, 2008

 Allow me to introduce the 'Sloth' and the 'Bitch.'

 Everyone has seen these two working in modern cultures.
 Examples later.
 One doesn't need to work with them to see them.
 In fact, they are most visible when one in need approaches them for help or assistance thus releasing their essence.
 It is in that essence, however, that a glimpse of a speck of their own true passion and creativity can be seen.
-And, if that creativity can remain the longterm target of this project, then at least I will have uncaged the sloth and the bitch, two relatively harmless beings, and I might even leverage that creativity as a business model.
+And, if that creativity can remain the longterm target of this project, then at least I will have uncaged the sloth and the bitch, two relatively harmless beings, and I might even be able leverage their creativity into a business model.

 Without monikers, the group to which I'm specifically referring can most easily be described as: Those workers who are simply in a job for the paycheck.

 I don't know where to find the statistics, but in just the sheer numbers of these people I see when I'm out every day or so makes me believe that businesses must spend billions, maybe trillions, employing those who don't want to be there doing jobs they don't want to do.
-I remember an airline ticket agent who consumed with great relish the impact the push of her finger would have on others and me as a cancellation was announced.
-She didn't need to be in that job.
-Her empathy had perverted because she no longer cared for her job which brought her in touch with these people.
-Still, she knew she always needed a job so she might as well keep this one: Unimaginative, undreaming, unfree.
+I remember an airline ticket agent who consumed with great relish the impact the push of her finger had on others and me as a flight cancellation was announced.
+She loved the fact that she got to deliver that message.
+The uproar of groans and complaints poured into and uplifted her.

 The Sloth works as little as possible to minimize his effort in order to increase the value of his hourly wage or meager salary;

-Other examples are kids working behind the counter who only attempt to assist customers when supervisors are present, or, a government worker arriving at 9:01, lunchbreaking at 11:59, returning at 1:01 leaving for home at 4:59...on her best day.
+Other examples are kids working behind the counter who only attempt to assist customers when supervisors are present, or, a government worker arriving at 9:01, lunchbreaking at 11:59, returning at 1:01, leaving for home at 4:59...on her best day.

 (By the way, if you're in this group, smile...I'm trying to rescue you!)